Table of Contents

 What is the UBO register?

-The UBO (Ultimate Beneficial Owners) register is a register in which entities, including companies, must register their beneficial owners .
+The UBO (Ultimate Beneficial Owners) register is a register in which companies, (international) non-profit associations, foundations, trusts, fiduciaries and all similar legal arrangements must register their beneficial owners.
 This register was introduced in Belgium on the basis of the law of 18 September 2017 on the prevention of money laundering and terrorist financing and the restriction of the use of cash (Loi du 18 septembre 2017 relative à la prévention du blanchiment de capitaux et du financement du terrorisme et à la limitation de l’utilisation des espèces).

 According to this law, companies must register the details of their beneficial owners within a month of incorporation.